Saving Sea Otters Home

 We have a responsibility to share our veterinary and husbandry expertise with other zoos and aquariums.
 To improve the health and longevity of sea otters in captivity and during field research, we host and train veterinarians and caregivers from other facilities, work to improve standards for sea otter veterinary care and medicine, and offer support and assistance with sea otter care and research activities whenever we can.

-The Sea Otter Program is a recognized leader in management programs for sea otters in zoos and aquariums.
-We coordinate a network of institutions that house sea otters or have an interest in sea otter conservation.
+Our Sea Otter Program is a recognized leader in management programs for sea otters in zoos and aquariums.
+We coordinate a global network of institutions that house sea otters or have an interest in sea otter conservation.
 This network is crucial for improving programs related to general care, veterinary science, cooperative research and conservation.

 Otters at Risk